lornearnold/self-grading/README.md

 A secure, scalable approach to student-graded homework for self-reflection.

-Author: Dr. Matthew Ford (mattford@uw.edu) [Website](https://dashdotrobot.com/)
+Author: Dr. Matthew Ford (mattford@uw.edu) ([Website](https://dashdotrobot.com/))

 Use this script to compare student self-graded scores to instructor scores and enter final grades into the Canvas gradebook.

-## Setup
+## Set up a new course
+1. Run this script with no arguments.
+It will prompt you to create a default configuration file.
-1. Obtain a Canvas API key and put it in a text file called "API_KEY.txt" in the same folder as this Python script.
+2. Obtain a Canvas API key and enter it in the `api_key` field.
+3. Replace `canvas_url` with your institution's Canvas web address.
+4. Change the other options if desired.

-## Creating an assignment
+## Create an assignment
-1. Assign homework on Canvas: Create a zero-point assignment called "Homework X - submit to Gradescope"
-2. Create Gradescope assignment: Create a Gradescope assignment with the correct number of problems.
-Each problem should have a point value of 0.
-Link the Gradescope assignment to the Canvas assignment.
+1. Assign homework on Canvas: Create a Canvas assignment with the suffix `submission_suffix`, e.g. "Homework 3 - submit your work".
+This is the assignment students will use to submit their homework and for you to grade the "check problem".
+Move this assignment to an Assignment Group worth 0% of the final grade, or select the option "Do not count this assignment towards the final grade" in Canvas.
+2. Create a Canvas quiz (Classic Quizzes) with the suffix `score_suffix`, e.g. "Homework 3 - grade your work".
+Move this assignment to an Assignment Group worth 0% of the final grade, or select the option "Do not count this assignment towards the final grade" in Canvas.
-3. Create a Canvas quiz (Classic Quizzes) called "Homework X - enter your own grade".
-The first "question" should be a text-only question with links to the homework solutions and grading rubrics.
+3. Add a text-only question with links to the homework solutions and grading rubrics.
-4. Add a Numerical Answer question for each homework problem.
+4. Add a Numerical Answer question corresponding to each homework problem.
 Name each problem "Problem X" where "X" is an integer.
-Set the "answer" to -1, and set the point value to the correct number.
-Optionally add a file upload question at the end for students to upload their filled-out rubric.
+Set the "answer" to -1, and set the point value to the number of points you would like the question to be worth.
+Students should enter their score for each problem here. __Remind students that the "grade" that Canvas calculates for their quiz is irrelevant.__
+5. You may add other questions to the quiz, such as a file-upload question for students to submit their filled-out rubric, or an academic integrity attestation.
-5. Set the quiz "Available from" date to just shortly after the homework is due.
+6. Set the quiz "Available from" date to just shortly after the homework is due.
+This will automatically give students access to the solutions after the homework submission deadline.

-## Grading an assignment
+## Grade an assignment
-1. Students complete the "Homework X - enter your own grade" assignment on Canvas, entering their numeric score as the "answer" for each question.
-2. Instructors grade the "check problem" on Gradescope and sync grades to Canvas.
-3. After students have submitted their own scores, run the IPython script to compare and synchronize grades.
-The script will automatically create a new Canvas assignment "Homework X - final grade".
-4. Review the log file and look for significant discrepancies.
-5. When you are ready to post final scores, update `enter_into_gradebook = True` and run the script again.
+After students have submitted their grades,

+1. Choose one problem from the assignment to grade yourself.
+Enter your score for the "check problem" on the submission assignment (e.g. "Homework X - submit your work").
+If you use an external grading tool, like Gradescope, just sync your grades back to the submission assignment in Canvas.
+2. __Fetch scores__: Run this script with the `-f` or `--fetch` option.
+You can optionally provide the assignment ID and check problem name as command line arguments, otherwise the script will prompt you for a selection.
+3. __Check scores__: Open the newly-created file "Homework X_scores.csv".
+The script creates two columns for each problem with the suffixes "_s" for the student-entered score, and "_i" for your score (blank for all problems except the check problem).
+Look for concerning discrepancies.
+If a student score differs by a small amount, you can leave it alone; the script will replace their score with yours for the check problem when computing the final grade.
+If a student score differs by a large amount, you may consider reviewing the rest of the student's submission.
+You can override student scores for any other problem by entering a score into the "_i" column.
+4. Set the `checked` column to TRUE when you have reviewed a student's grade and either found it satisfactory, or made appropriate score adjustments.
+4. Create a Canvas assignment with the suffix `final_suffix`, e.g. "Homework 3 - final grade".
+Optionally, the script will prompt you to create one if it doesn't exist.
+Make sure you publish the assignment before proceeding.
+Make sure this assignment does count towards the student's grade!
+5. __Upload scores__: Run this script again with the `-u` or `--upload` option.
+This will upload scores to Canvas for all students marked Checked.

+## Updating scores
+Depending on your course policy, you may allow students to submit late work, or resubmit assignments.
+Use this script to update and re-sync scores.

+- If scores have previously been fetched, running the script with the `-f` option will check whether there is a new assignment submission and prompt you to erase any instructor scores.
+You can ignore the prompts and reset all instructor scores with the `-o` or `--overwrite` option.
+- If a new student grade submission is found, the instructor scores will not be cleared, but the `checked` field will be set to False so you can double check the students' newly submitted scores.